ykmnkmi/jinja.dart/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request on GitHub.
+Look at the ToDo list and comments in the code for ideas on what to work on.
 There are no strict rules, but please try to follow the existing code style.

+As non-native English speaker and learner, I will be grateful for any corrections in the documentation and code comments.

 ## Support
 Post issues and feature requests on the GitHub [issue tracker][issues].